oponder2000/EMBERFORGE-SOURCE-LEAK-Active-Directory-Attack-Investigation/README.md

 ### Q3: Cloud Service Credentials

-**Question:** Attackers make OPSEC mistakes.
-The exfiltration tool was configured with credentials visible in the command line.
-What email account was used to authenticate to the cloud service?

-**Answer:** `jwilson.vhr@proton.me`
+While reviewing exfiltration commands, I identified exposed authentication details and determined that the email account used was jwilson.vhr@proton.me.

 **Query Used:**
 ```kusto